Tai Chi Walking for Seniors: Easy Steps to Better Balance and More Fun!

 - Dizzy or lightheaded.

 - Chest pain or can't catch your breath.
+If you experience chest pain or severe shortness of breath, seek emergency medical attention immediately.

 - Sharp or weird pain.